AHRQ Grants for Health Services Research Dissertation Program (R36)

 AHRQ welcomes any area of health services research as a dissertation project topic.
-Please review the Research Objectives discussion (Section I. Funding Opportunity Description) of the funding opportunity announcement (FOA) to note additional guidance.
+Please review the Research Objectives discussion (Section I. Funding Opportunity Description) of the Notice of Funding Opportunity (NOFO) to note additional guidance.
 After reviewing this information, you can contact the AHRQ program officer listed below for further consultation.

 Should qualifying exams be completed prior to submitting an R36 proposal?

 Yes.
 The qualifying exam must be completed by the time of application.
-Please see the FOA for additional eligibility information.
+Please see the NOFO for additional eligibility information.

 When would funding start if the grant is approved?

-Per the FOA, the review meeting generally occurs 4 months after application receipt, and the anticipated grant start date (if funded) generally occurs 4 months after the review meeting.
+Per the NOFO, the review meeting generally occurs 4 months after application receipt, and the anticipated grant start date (if funded) generally occurs 4 months after the review meeting.